nataliewutc/ASCIIArt/README.md

 ## What it does

 An ASCII image generator where it takes an input image and turns it into ASCII art.
-The code uses the gets the brightness pixel data from the image and allocates a character to the pixel depending on its brightness.
+The code gets the brightness pixel data from the image and allocates a character to the pixel depending on its brightness.

 ## Why I made it